 – where translation is required, contributions should be received at least three months prior to the meeting, and will be made available not later than four weeks before the meeting.
 For later contributions, no commitment can be made by the Secretariat to ensure the document will be available at the opening of the meeting in all the required languages;

-– otherwise, for documents not requiring translation, contributions (including Revisions, Addenda and Corrigenda to contributions) received by 1600 hours UTC, seven calendar days prior to the start of the meeting are made available for the opening of the meeting.
-The deadline applies only to contributions from Member States, Sector Members and Associates.The secretariat cannot accept submissions later than the aforementioned deadline.
+– otherwise, for documents not requiring translation, contributions (including Revisions, Addenda and Corrigenda to contributions) received by 1600 hours UTC, fourteen calendar days prior to the start of the meeting are made available for the opening of the meeting.
+The deadline applies only to contributions from Member States, Sector Members,Associates and ITU-R Academia.

+Reason: to facilitate national preparations of ITU-R meetings as well as providing to the chairmen of the various ITU-R groups more time to prepare their meetings.

+The secretariat cannot accept submissions later than the aforementioned deadline.
 Documents not available at the opening of a meeting cannot be discussed at the meeting.

 8.4 Following the meetings of Task Groups or Working Parties, the Chairmen of the groups concerned shall prepare a report for their future meetings giving information regarding progress made and work in progress.
 These Reports should be prepared within one month of the end of the meeting concerned.
 In addition, annexes to a Chairman’s Report, which contain draft texts for which further study is needed, should be issued by BR within two weeks of the end of the meeting.